binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

   such as: Email addresses, physical addresses, phone numbers, birth certificates
 * Credit card numbers and similar
 * Confidential business information
-  This could come in many forms such as email, organisation wide wikis, document storage, and be stored in many places, such as: in data stores, code, configuration files, peoples heads, peoples desks and many others
+  This could come in many forms such as email, organisation wide wikis, document storage, and be stored in many places, such as: in data stores, code, configuration files, peoples heads, peoples desks and many others.
 * Confidential client information
 * Reputation.
 I am sure you can think of a few ways that you or your organisations reputation could be tarnished or worse.